-The recommended fast and convenient way to receive your tuition account refund.
+The recommended fast and convenient way to receive your student account refund.

 Credit Card Refunds

-A credit card refund will be issued when a student made their original tuition payment via credit card.
+A credit card refund will be issued when a student made their original student account payment via credit card.

 Students that are not enrolled in our direct deposit refunding program (eRefund) will receive a mailed refund check to their active mailing address listed in their MyUW Student Center.